rocket-pool/RPIPs/RPIPs/RPIP-use-latest-delegate.md

 ## Specification

-This proposal requires a Smartnode update that enforces the use of the latest delegate for minipools after upgrading.

 ### Implementation

-[is this the exact mechanism to change this?
-Is it manually changeable back?]
-Upon passage of this RPIP,

-- the Smartnode SHALL set the default value of `use-latest-delegate` to `yes` at the devs earliest convenience.
+- A Smartnode update SHALL enforce the use of the latest delegate for minipools.
+The exact method of this implementation is left to the dev.
+- The Smartnode update SHOULD be implemented as soon as possible without interfering with Saturn 1 launch.
-- the Smartnode SHALL remove the ability to change `use-latest-delegate` via Smartnode configuration.
+- the Smartnode SHALL remove the ability to change the `use-latest-delegate` flag via Smartnode configuration UI and/or command line interface.

 ### Scope